 In effect, the parties presented more than twice as many counterproposals as in the 1996 and 2005 redistricting processes; 236 were included to the first scenario, which was generated by an automated combinatorial optimization process, of which 157 were formulated in the Local Surveillance Commissions and 79 in the EMB’s National Surveillance Commission.
 The counterproposals served as an input for generating the second scenario, and the parties formulated 308 new counterproposals, of which 139 were local and 79 national.
 On average, the seven parties represented in the IFE presented 75 counterproposals each (Trelles et al. 2015).

 What changes did the parties propose?
 What interests lay behind the counterproposals?
 How different were the proposals from the automated scenario?
 Which were accepted and which rejected?
 Were legal and regulatory criteria followed systematically?
 Which party proposed more scenarios, and what were the implications?
 Was the original value associated to the cost function improved?
 Did the board evaluate all counterproposals with the same criteria?
 What party submitted the most successful (accepted) proposals?
 And, in more general terms, did the parties’ intervention introduce any bias in the districts?
 Unfortunately, with the information available to the public, no citizen, organization or stakeholder can answer these questions.
-Replicating and evaluating the different scenarios requires not only the IFE/INE software, but also access to the operationalization of the optimization algorithm, the elements used to calibrate the model, the random selection of a seed –sección electoral– as a starting point for automated optimization, the various runs that were conducted to determine the first scenario, and each of the 544 counterproposals submitted by the parties.
+Replicating and evaluating the different scenarios requires not only the IFE/INE software, but also access to the operationalization of the optimization algorithm (i.e. the software source code), the elements used to calibrate the model, the random selection of a seed –sección electoral– as a starting point for automated optimization, the various simulations that were conducted to determine the first scenario, and each of the 544 counterproposals submitted by the parties.
 Without a serious effort to meet the open data and replicability conditions, the proposed maps cannot be properly evaluated.